ShangyiGuo/ShangyiGuo-github-zixi/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- 2D materials and devices
+- 2D materials
-- 1D semiconductors and devices
+- Nanowires
-- Computational Material Science (want to carry out)
+- Machine Learning

 # Education to show in About widget
 education: